 Training will be provided.
 You must be able to pass a background check and have a Washington state business license.
 You must also have a vehicle.

-If you are interested or have any questions, please contact Debra Kahn at
+If you are interested or have any questions, please contact Elaine Sweeney at

 Feel free to pass this info to others who might be interested.

 Do you know sign language?
 Are you a friend of the Deaf or DeafBlind community?
 Want to get involved, further develop your sign language skills, or learn more about DeafBlind culture?
 We are always looking for people to volunteer or work as sub-contractors.